EPCCed/2023-04-12-hpc-intro-napier/_episodes/17-resources.md

 ```
 {: .output}

-{% include {{ site.snippets }}/resources/view-output.snip %}

 ## Running in parallel and benchmarking performance

-We have now managed to run the `sharpen` application using a single core and have a baseline
+We have now managed to run the `pi-mpi.py` application using a single core and have a baseline
 performance we can use to judge how well we are using resources on the system.

 Note that we also now have a good estimate of how long the application takes to run so we can